 Make a Plan

 Nothing works without a plan.
-With the information you have cultivated from your website audit and domain and keyword research, it’s time to create a plan.
+With the information you have cultivated after completing your website audit checklist and domain and keyword research, it’s time to create a plan.
 These materials will ensure you are on the most efficient path to SEO health during your website redesign.
 Here are some things to consider when making your plan:

 - Which keyword topics do you wish to rank for?